The Best Things to do in Lake Toba – Lake Toba Travel Guide

 Lake Sidihoni – a lake inside of a lake

 Not easy to get to and small in size, this lake is remarkable for being a “lake inside of a lake”.
-We don’t advise you to go if you are staying in Tuktuk and are short on time, but it is worth driving there if you have ample time to explore the island.
+We don’t advise you to go if you are staying in Tuk Tuk, Samosir and are short on time, but it is worth driving there if you have ample time to explore more of the Lake Toba attractions.

 This was our favourite restaurant by far – a cozy little place with few tables where we had most of our breakfasts and dinners.

-We ate our first meal in Tuktuk here since this is where we stayed.
+We ate our first meal in Tuk Tuk at the restaurant in Romlan Guesthouse, since this was our choice of accommodation out of the hotels in Samosir island.
 We enjoyed the food, but thought that it was slightly expensive when compared with similar fare at Today’s Café.

 The fried aubergines were to die for though!

-We dined here on our last night and were not disappointed by the fresh food we were served.
+We dined at Elio’s restaurant on our last night and were not disappointed by the fresh food we were served.
 Our only disappointment was not having had the grilled fish which we saw served in huge portions at the neighbouring table!
 Unfortunately, we couldn’t come back to try that out!

-We have tried to ensure that our Lake Toba Travel Guide be as comprehensive as possible!
-We believe that Lake Toba is one of the best travel destinations on the Island of Sumatra and we hope that if you ever go there, you get to enjoy it as much as we did!
+With so many things to do in Lake Toba, we firmly believe that it is one of the best destinations on the island of Sumatra and we hope that if you ever go there, you get to enjoy your stay as much as we did!